-To secure the “something” to her new bookish legs we measured the center point at the bottom of the “something” and drilled a hole big enough for the thread bar.
+To secure the “broken something” to her new bookish legs we measured the center point at the bottom of the “something” and drilled a hole big enough for the thread bar.
 The thread bar was secured on the inside of the “something” with a nut.

 We found a picture of a old book spine and resized it to fit on the drawer.
 The picture was Modged on and then we reattached the hardware using a knife.
 Sorry sometime I’m just to lazy to go get the proper tool for the job 🙂 That’s probably why our knives look like they do.

 Now that broken something can stand proud on her new leg .